 It’s not the most instructive video, but if it sparks the imagination of anyone curious about honey bees or beekeeping, that’s good enough for me.
 If I can instruct at the same time, well, that’s a bonus.
 The 1:50 mark in the video, for instance, shows how the bees begin to build comb by festooning.
 My explanation in the video isn’t the most articulate.
 I’m so used to beekeeping alone in silence, I felt awkward talking.
 Festooning is not a well-defined phenomena anyway, so my bumbling explanation kind of fits.

-This is the first video we’ve posted that shows what it’s like to pull out frames full of bees — the real beekeeping deal for anyone who’s curious to see what it’s actually like.
-It’s a short video of our recent full inspection of Hive #1, showing off some natural foundationless honeycomb the bees built from scratch in 13 days.
+This is the first video I’ve posted that shows what it’s like to pull out frames full of bees.
+It’s a short video of my recent full inspection of Hive #1, showing off some foundationless comb the bees built from scratch in 13 days.

-We included four foundationless frames in the hive when we added a second brood box.
+I inserted four foundationless frames in the hive when I added a second deep.
 Two of the foundationless frames were fully-drawn and filled with honey and brood within 13 days.
 One frame was more than half-filled.
 The fourth frame, on the outer edge of the box, showed the beginning of some natural comb.
 Not bad.

 It’s November 2018 as I continue to look back on these early posts and I have to say I like what I see.
 Even today, when I stick a foundationless from between drawn comb and come back a week or two later to see that the bees have fill up most of that space with comb — it’s a rewarding experience.
 The only thing that needs correction in this post is my reference to checkerboarding.
 Inserting empty frames between drawn comb, on its own, is not checkerboarding.
 See Checkerboarding for more information on what that’s all about.